Welcome to the Alpine Marmot Project

 Anyone applying to join the research group should realize that the group has no formal secretarial support.
 Consequently, we cannot help with raising funds, finding accommodation and making travel arrangements.
 Please send us CV’s or other material as attached e-mail files in an e-mail entitled “phd student”.

-The project employs 4 to 6 field assistants per year, each of which spend two months in the French Alps monitoring and collecting detailed data on our study population.
+The project employs 6 to 9 field assistants per year, each of who spend two months in the French Alps monitoring and collecting detailed data on our study population.

 How to Apply

-Places are available from the 15th of May to the 15h of July.
-If you are interested in a field assistant position, please contact Sylvia Pardonnet with an e-mail entitled “field assistant” sent to the following e-mail address: firstname.lastname@example.org with a letter explaining your motivations and a CV as attachments before December.
+If you are interested in a field assistant position, please contact Mariona Ferrandiz with an e-mail entitled “field assistant” sent to the following e-mail address: email@example.com with a letter explaining your motivations and a CV as attachments.

 The selected field assistants will be asked to send as quickly as possible: